Dark Horse Comics: Kitchen Sink Books

 In 2013, Denis Kitchen and John Lind co-founded Kitchen Sink Books with Dark Horse as a joint venture and independent imprint.
 The imprint name is in reference to Kitchen's former publishing company Kitchen Sink Press which ran from 1970 until 1999.
-Kitchen said of the venture, “John and I have packaged books for a number of first-rank publishers, but we have long discussed the ideal house to enjoy maximum freedom and creativity,” says Kitchen.
-“In longtime friend and publisher Mike Richardson and Dark Horse Comics, we found just that.”
-The imprint's output is infrequent, publishing 2-3 high-profile projects annually with editorial focus on art books and deluxe format collections.
+Kitchen said of the venture, "John and I have packaged books for a number of first-rank publishers, but we have long discussed the ideal house to enjoy maximum freedom and creativity," says Kitchen.
+"In longtime friend and publisher Mike Richardson and Dark Horse Comics, we found just that."

+The imprint's output is infrequent, publishing two to three high-profile projects annually, with editorial focus on art books and deluxe format collections.
 Creators published under the Kitchen Sink line include Will Eisner, Frank Miller, Harvey Kurtzman, Tony DiTerlizzi and collections/anthology titles include work from Jack Davis, Will Elder, Art Spiegelman, S. Clay Wilson, Monte Beauchamp, Bob Powell, Justin Green, Trina Robbins, Harvey Pekar, Arnold Roth, and Al Jaffee.